Ally Condie: Personal life

 In 2017, she lived with her husband and four children in Pleasant Grove, Utah.
 The couple had three sons, the oldest of which had been diagnosed with autism in 2011.
 In 2012 the family had adopted a girl from China.
 Also in 2017, Condie graduated from Vermont College of Fine Arts with a Master's in Fine Arts Degree.
 Condie went through a divorce in 2019.
 She returned to her maiden name, Braithwaite, and struggled at first emotionally with the fact that her novels will continue to be published under the name of her Ex-Husband.
 She married her second husband, David, in August 2023.
 Condie is a member of the Church of Jesus Christ of Latter-day Saints (LDS Church).
-The Utah landscape and Christian themes from her upbringing continue to influence her writing.
+The Utah landscape and Mormon themes from her upbringing continue to influence her writing.
 While trying to come to terms with her divorce, Condie wrote her first adult novel, The Unwedding.